 If you’re left in any doubt regarding Vinny Shoreman’s credentials, just remember that he has made an impact in the world of boxing, as proven by it’s greatest trainer Freddie Roach – in MMA, as proven by it’s greatest commentator Joe Rogan – and in kickboxing as proven by it’s greatest current champion Liam Harrison.

 And if you’re still doubting the benefits of mind coaching, well, he doesn’t care.
-And after getting to know Vinny, neither do I. The facts are all right there and there’s no need to shout.
+The facts are all right there and there’s no need to shout.

 Because the verdict is in and the result is conclusive…